turtle261/competitive-message-router/README.md

 ## Notes

-- SMTP inbound is typically handled by your MTA and piped to `receive-stdin`.
+- SMTP inbound can be handled by the built-in `[listen.smtp]` listener or by your MTA piping to `receive-stdin`.
 - For HTTPS listener, provide PEM cert/key paths in config.
 - Use pairwise unique shared keys per peer.
 - Mahoney's V2.2 paper seemingly includes an error suggesting insecure raw SHA256 usage.
 We do not implement that error.
 We use `HMAC-SHA256` for message authentication (not raw `SHA256(key || message)`), and `HKDF-SHA256` to derive keys from RSA/DH shared secrets.